mhuzaifa125/cse15l-lab-reports/lab-report-1-week-2.md

 4. Moving Files with scp

 At some point you may have the need to move files from your computer to the server (or other way around).
-We can do this using the 'scp' command.
+We can do this using the ```scp``` command.
 Make sure to begin using the command from the client and not the server.

 Say you want to move a file called 'WhereAmI.java' from your computer in the current working directory to the server.
-You would run the 'scp' command like below to do so.
+You would run the ```scp``` command like below to do so.

 ![Image](scp.png)